permutationlock/simple_web_game_server/README.md

    beyond messages to clients;
  - be performant and allow both horizontal and vertical scaling.

-With regards to the first two points, in order to create a backend for a game all that needs to be written is a specification for the JWTs you want to verify, a class describing the game logic, and a class detailing the matchmaking algorithm; see examples below.
+In order to create a backend for a game, all that needs to be written is a specification for the JWTs you want to verify, a class describing the game logic, and a class detailing the matchmaking algorithm; see examples below.

-Security is achieved by supporting TLS and requiring that a client's first message when they connect contain a JWT verifying their identity and detailing their intended session with the server.
+Security is achieved by via TLS and the WSS protocol.
+Clients must also initiate each connection to the server with a JWT containing their identity and detailing their intended session with the server.

-With regards point four and server isolation, by default the servers in this library only listen and communicate to clients, and make no other external communication such as updating a databases.
+With regards point four and server isolation, the servers in this library are designed to only listen and communicate to clients, and to make no other external communication, such as updating a databases.
 Each time a server session is completed, the server will send each associated client a token verifying the result.
 Thus, if it is desired that server activity be tracked, for example to track ranked matches in a